na-na-hi/renget/archive/STAI-Termux.md

 ## Cloning the SillyTavern repository.

-The next step you'll need to do now that git is installed, is cloning Cohee's repository.
+The next step you'll need to do now that git is installed, is cloning the SillyTavern repository.

-You can do it by using this command, `git clone https://github.com/Cohee1207/SillyTavern`
+You can do it by using this command, `git clone https://github.com/SillyTaver/SillyTavern`

-Alternatively, if you want to use the dev branch, which has more features and is more constantly updated, you can use this command instead, `git clone -b dev https://github.com/Cohee1207/SillyTavern` or `cd SillyTavern && git switch staging` if you want to switch to staging or the development branch if you're already using the release or main branch.
+Alternatively, if you want to use the dev branch, which has more features and is more constantly updated, you can use this command instead, `git clone -b staging https://github.com/SillyTavern/SillyTavern` or `cd SillyTavern && git switch staging` if you want to switch to staging or the development branch if you're already using the release or main branch.
 Take note, as it is the development version, it might break at anytime.

 After that it should start cloning the repository, after it's done go to the SillyTavern directory, you can do it using this, `cd SillyTavern`.